buanjautista/CCMultiworldRandomizer/FAQ.md

 between chests that should be prioritized and chests that are not as relevant to logic.
 Therefore, chests are color-coded and given symbols according to what kinds of items they contain.
 Green chests with the `!!` symbol are progression items and should probably be opened if possible.
 Deep blue chests with the `+` symbol are useful items.
 They are not relevant to logic, but they might help another player to finish their game easier.
-Light blue chests (the ones that appear as if they were vanilla) contain filler items.
+Light blue chests with the Archipelago logo contain filler items.
 Their contents are often less than helpful.
+Light blue chests with no logo (the kind that look like vanilla chests) are not shuffled.
 Chests containing traps appear as if they contained useful items.

 ## Is there a way to figure out which chest is which?